grabz8/solipsis/readme.txt

-  rotateSunLight Rotate the directional light to debug normals illumination Demos demoNavi1      Launch DEMO_NAVI1 (refer below) demoPhysics1   Launch DEMO_PHYSICS1 (refer below) Tests peerLost       Small test on LOST evt from Solipsis node peerNew        Small test on NEW evt (for instance this evt is automatically launched on uichat.html page loaded evt)
+  rotateSunLight Rotate the directional light to debug normals illumination Demos demoNavi1      Launch DEMO_NAVI1 (refer below) demoPhysics1   Launch DEMO_PHYSICS1 (refer below) (NavDemo only) Tests peerLost       Small test on LOST evt from Solipsis node (NavDemo only) peerNew        Small test on NEW evt (for instance this evt is automatically launched on uichat.html page loaded evt) (NavDemo only)

+Demos Tips/Tricks:
+into Common\bin\navigator\XXXX\NaviLocal\uilogin.html, you can uncomment 2 lines under // AUTOMATIC LOGIN TO SPEED UP UNITARY TESTS into Common\bin\navigator\XXXX\NaviLocal\uilogin.html, you can the position of the demoNavi2 panel into Media\lua\boot.lua, you can tune default connection params into the line navigator:setConnectionParams("localhost", 8550, "me")

 About HTTP proxy, you can now define it into the options panel, the resulting config